d-bl/GroundForge/docs/help/index.md

 ### Create a new ground pattern

 The prototype for the pattern is created in the area labelled "Forms for advanced users".
 First, the pattern is mapped onto a grid.
-Symbols, consisting of the numbers 0 through 9 and the letters P,Q,R,S,T,V,W,X,Y,Z, are used to draw lines on the grid.
+Symbols, consisting of the numbers or letters are used to draw lines on the grid.
 This creates a vector diagram showing the order in which pairs of threads come together.
 From this description, the software generates a working diagram and a thread diagram.
 A more [detailed tutorial](Advanced) is required to fully explain the many construction options available.